Modeling Language Evolution Using a Spin Glass Approach: A phase diagram for syntax change

 \section{A phase diagram for syntax change}

 The fluidity of the system - whether the network of syntactic parameters evolves or not - appears to be relatively independent of the natural language considered, i.e., the starting binary vector of each simulation, but also, largely, of the strength $\zeta $ of the implications.
-The critical determinant of fluidity is the degree of symmetry $\phi $ of the random interactions.
-Its role can be understood by approaching the limit $\zeta \to 0$, in which implications become irrelevant.
+The critical determinant of fluidity is the degree of symmetry $\phi $ of the hidden interactions.
+Its role can be highlighted by approaching the limit $\zeta \to 0$, in which implications become irrelevant.
 In such a limit, our model becomes an asymmetric couplings variant of the Sherrington-Kirkpatrick model of a spin glass \cite{sherrington1975solvable}.

-There have been relatively few studies of models of spin glass systems subject to asymmetric interactions \cite{nutzel1991length, nutzel1993subtle,crisanti1993transition}, and they differ in details like the statistics of the random couplings, the update rule or the parametrization of the degree of asymmetry.
+There have been relatively few studies of models of spin glass systems subject to asymmetric interactions \cite{nutzel1991length, nutzel1993subtle,crisanti1993transition}, and they differ in details like the statistics of the hidden couplings, the update rule or the parametrization of the degree of asymmetry.
 The couplings in these systems, \( J_{ij} \), are typically expressed as a combination of symmetric and antisymmetric components using a slightly different notation, $ J_{ij} = J_{ij}^{S} + k J_{ij}^{A}, $ ranging from strictly symmetric (\( k = 0 \)) to purely antisymmetric \( k \to \infty \).
-The symmetry factor $k$ is in turn related to the commonly used quantity \( \eta \), defined as $ \eta := \langle J_{ij} J_{ji} \rangle/ \langle J_{ij}^2 \rangle, $ which leads to the relations, useful to bridge across studies, $ \tan \phi = k = \sqrt{(1 - \eta)/ (1 + \eta)}. $ Note that in these 3 alternative formulations, an average lack of either symmetry or anti-symmetry, that is, simple {\em a}symmetry, corresponds to $\phi =45^{\circ}$ or $k=1$ or $\eta =0$.
+The symmetry factor $k$ is in turn related to the commonly used quantity \( \eta \), defined as $ \eta := \langle J_{ij} J_{ji} \rangle/ \langle J_{ij}^2 \rangle, $ which leads to the relations, useful to bridge across studies, $ \tan \phi = k = \sqrt{(1 - \eta)/ (1 + \eta)}. $ What is important is that these 3 formulations are alternative but equivalent: an average lack of either symmetry or anti-symmetry, that is, simple {\em a}symmetry, corresponds to $\phi =45^{\circ}$ or $k=1$ or $\eta =0$.